 Pipeline Capacity Availability in Southeast Florida

 Although FGT can make no projections on the availability of interruptible transportation service in the future, FGT anticipates that interruptible capacity (via either the capacity relinquishment market or interruptible transportation service) will be available occasionally in the summer and frequently in the winter.
-However, it is unlikely pipeline capacity would be available in Southeast Florida during peak energy use times in the summer or winter.

 Please contact me at (713) 853-6154 if you have any questions or desire additional information.